Omkar-562000/Java-Practice/README.md

 Data Types and Operators

 Types of Control Structures
-1. Sequential : All the statements are executed in the order in which it is written
+- Sequential : All the statements are executed in the order in which it is written
-2. Decision / Selection : Changes the flow of execution according to a condition or decision taken Eg:- if,if-else,switch
+- Decision / Selection : Changes the flow of execution according to a condition or decision taken Eg:- if,if-else,switch
-3. Iteration : Repeatedly executes the same set of statements based on some condition Eg:- for,while,do-while
+- Iteration : Repeatedly executes the same set of statements based on some condition Eg:- for,while,do-while

-<p><b> If Statement Logica theory </b></p>
+**If Statement Logical theory**
 An "if" statement contains a relational and logical expression followed by a block of statements.
 Based on the result of the expression, the corresponding statements/code blocks get executed or skipped.

 Syntax: